-Because of covid, there are no scheduled in-person events... but hang in there!
+Because of covid, there are fewer-than-normal scheduled in-person events... but hang in there!

 To be updated on touring announcements, join my mailing list.

 Below are recordings of concerts and interviews I've done, as well as descriptions of the workshops I offer.
 Each section also contains booking information.

 I am currently booking dates for my Togetherness Tour — a concert for breathing and being together again.

 If you would like to host a concert in your city, let me know!